 We all do this from time to time.
 Whether that’s remembering when times were easier, or looking back wishing we’d said something different in a conversation.
 However you slice it, you can’t change what has been said and done.
 Overly focusing on the past won’t change the future.
 It’s important to learn from mistakes, so that we do not repeat them, but focusing on what’s gone may make us miss what is in the present.
 Be present, be active and make your current situation one that you’ll look back on with happy thoughts.

+You can also reach out for some professional advice.
+Why not look up some online therapy here?
 What would you add to this list to improve your mental well being?
 What tricks do you have up your sleeve that makes you feel and be better every day?

 Read more posts in the Fitness & Health Category

 Disclosure: This post has been sponsored by Better Health.